How to Get 100 Google Reviews in 90 Days

 Ready to Build Your Review System?

-The salons that dominate local search all have one thing in common: consistent review generation.
+The hearing clinics that dominate local search all have one thing in common: consistent review generation.
 It’s not magic.
 It’s a system.

-The strategy is simple: capture enthusiasm immediately, remove all friction, and run the system consistently.
-Do that for 90 days, and you’ll have more salon reviews than 90% of salons in your area.
+The strategy is simple: capture gratitude immediately, remove all friction, and run the system consistently.
+Do that for 90 days, and you’ll have more reviews than 90% of hearing clinics in your area.

-Want to see how Salon Afton built their automated review system?
-We documented the entire process and would love to share it with you.
-No hard sell—just an honest conversation about what’s possible for your salon.
+Want to see how this system works in practice?
+We’d love to walk you through it.
+No hard sell—just an honest conversation about what’s possible for your practice.